raspdevpy/ccdoc/guide/Channel/channelExists.md

 :::

 ::: tip Useful Tip
-You can use the [$channelID](../Channel/channelID.md) function to retrieve the ID of a channel based on its name.
+You can use the `$channelID` function to retrieve the ID of a channel based on its name.
 This is helpful if you don't already know the channel's ID.
 :::

 ::: tip Related Functions
-*   [$findChannel](../Channel/findChannel.md):  Finds a channel by its name.
+*   `$findChannel`:  Finds a channel by its name.
 :::

 ##### Function Difficulty: <Badge type="tip" text="Easy" vertical="middle" />